stormearthandlava/stormearthandlava.github.io/guide/general/macros.md

 This page lists useful macros for playing as an Elemental Shaman in Dragonflight.
 It is sorted into Rotational Abilities, Cooldowns, Utility and Talent Tree Swap.
 If you have suggestions to improve macros found on this page, or additional macros that are missing, please use the [Storm, Earth & Lava Discord Server to report issues](https://discord.gg/y5dUf3PWrU), alternatively seek out an Elemental MVP or Moderator on the [Earthshrine Discord Server](https://discord.gg/pGkPDzh7rP).

+**Disclaimer:** Your client must be in English for these macros to work.
+If you play in another language, the abilities must be translated to your client's language.

 # Rotational Abilities

 ## Flame Shock